 What followed was a heartfelt email (though a bit harsh) to the co-founders of the organization (who were by this time involved in this account).
 One of the co-founders emailed back saying that we are being too demanding on this team and its dragging their team morale down.

 At this point, it struck me … are we that difficult to work with?
 Or is the industry not able to deliver and working on castles in the air?

 I generally do not write about Microsoft Excel, for the daily inspiration dose of dashboard heroics I look at Chandoo’s site.
 However, today I stumbled upon SUBTOTAL and was amazed at what it can do!
 At work, in Pristine, we run daily numbers of all our online marketing campaigns.
 Reporting numbers in a template is one thing, and to analyze them is something totally different.
-As I was sifting through the daily numbers, I realized that for each Excel filter I am running, if there were a summary dashboard, then it will be easier to analyze.
-Continue reading
+As I was sifting through the daily numbers, I realised that for each Excel filter I am running, if there were a summary dashboard, then it will be easier to analyze.

 Search Engine Marketing (SEM) is often becoming the de facto traffic generating mechanism for people who have the pockets.
 This, in addition to the fact that Google is really aggressive about its growth in the Indian markets puts Google Adwords right up there in the strategy of any digital marketing executive.

 I have been working on the Adwords interface for the past 18 months or so now and get excited whenever I discover a new and useful feature in the web app.
 One such awesome feature is the single keyword bidding tool.

 You find this feature in the Keywords interface of any campaign.
 Be sure that you have enough data points (works for a weekly period for most of my keywords).